 Your DNA Family Report

 Your DNA Family report tells you about the diverse group of 23andMe customers who have DNA in common with you and how many these DNA Relatives you have around the world.
-This report is available to you whether or not you choose to participate in the DNA Relatives tool, but to connect with your genetic relatives you will need to opt in to the DNA Relatives tool.
+This report is available to you whether or not you choose to participate in the DNA Relatives feature, but to connect with your genetic relatives you will need to opt in to the DNA Relatives feature.

 Our Ancestry Composition report can provide you with insight into your recent ancestry.
-The feature estimates the percent of your DNA that comes from each of 45* worldwide genetic populations, offering a detailed view of your ancestry from before ocean-crossing ships and airplanes were on the scene.
-The report also compares your DNA to individuals of known ancestry from over 115 countries and territories in Europe, Africa, the Americas, Asia, and Oceania, to tell you more about where your ancestors may have lived within the last 200 years.
+The feature estimates the percent of your DNA that comes from each of 45 worldwide genetic populations, offering a detailed view of your ancestry from before ocean-crossing ships and airplanes were on the scene.
+The report also compares your DNA to individuals of known ancestry from countries and territories in Europe, Africa, the Americas, Asia, and Oceania, to tell you more about where your ancestors may have lived within the last 200 years.
 This feature analyzes the autosomal DNA that you inherited in equal parts from each of your parents, so Ancestry Composition can tell an adopted person about their recent ancestry from both sides of their family.

-The Haplogroup reports offer a different vantage point.
+The Haplogroup report offer a different vantage point.
 The Haplogroup reports can shed light on the origins of just a few of our ancestors and on their migrations over tens of thousands of years.
 Your maternal haplogroup assignment tells you about your maternal-line ancestors, from your mother through her mother and beyond.
 If you are male, your paternal haplogroup tells you about your paternal-line ancestors, from your father to his father and beyond.
 Because females do not have Y chromosomes, they do not have paternal haplogroups.
 Females can still learn about their recent paternal ancestry in our Ancestry Composition report.
 Learn more.

 23andMe can give you a glimpse at your biological parents' DNA simply by showing you your own.
 Your parents each passed half of their own DNA onto you, so your genetic composition reflects theirs.